-As businesses reach new levels of digitization, enabled by faster connectivity, the use of data offers a significant opportunity to better monitor, analyze, predict, and mitigate risk.
+As businesses reach new levels of digitisation, enabled by faster connectivity, the use of data offers a significant opportunity to better monitor, analyse, predict, and mitigate risk.
 However, the same assets present new vulnerabilities for cyber threat actors to exploit, making the protection of data, and the systems that process, transfer, and store it, crucial.

 Cybersecurity is now listed as one of the top priorities globally, according to the latest Annual Global CEO Survey by PwC, sitting only behind the pandemic in terms of extreme concerns.
 So cybersecurity risk management strategy should no longer be seen as a concern solely for the CTO and IT Director, it needs to be on the agenda with every supply chain and technical director too.